movabletype/mt-plugin-google-openid-connect/README.md

+This plugin is no longer supported in Movable Type 8 and later.

 # Google Open ID Connect Commenters Plugin for Movable Type

 This plugin provides authentication mechanism with Google Account for commenting.